An arts major and published indie author who writes on various subjects pertaining to humanities.

 A Writer's Perspective

-You might have noticed in the title of this article that I’ve described Fanny’s life as ‘unconventional’.
-It’s true.
-Most of the Pre-Raphaelite models lived an irregular life by Victorian standards, yet Eaton even more so because of her mixed-race identity.
-The many challenges she faced in life, marrying young, bearing ten children, becoming a widow in her forties.
+Most of the art models lived an irregular life by Victorian standards, yet Eaton's journey was even more unconventional because of her mixed-race identity.
+She faced many challenges in life, marrying young, bearing 10 children, and becoming a widow in her forties.
 That she continued working into her silver years shows us a determined spirit and humble existence, all the while her presence remained overshadowed and underrated in the Victorian art world.

 Fanny did not receive the rave acclaim as other models because of the unfortunate social stigma over her ethnicity.
 Considering her prejudiced disadvantages, this art model deserves the utmost recognition.
 Fanny Antwistle Eaton remains my absolute favorite Pre-Raphaelite art model.